Get insider access

 1. Best Budget Canister Vacuum

-The Eureka Mighty Mite is one of the best budget vacuums we've tested if you want a canister model.
-It's fairly compact and delivers strong performance across various surfaces thanks to a relatively potent 12 amp motor.
-It performs very well on bare floors with its basic straight suction floorhead, and you can retract the head's bristles to clean low- and medium-pile carpeting, though unfortunately, it'll have a bit of a harder time with pet hair trapped within carpet fibers.
+The Eureka Mighty Mite is one of the best budget vacuums we've tested in the canister category.
+It's fairly compact and delivers strong performance across various surfaces, thanks to its relatively potent 12 amp motor.
+It performs very well on bare floors with its basic straight suction floorhead, and you can retract the head's bristles to clean low- and medium-pile carpets, though unfortunately, it'll have a bit of a harder time with pet hair trapped within carpet fibers.
 Performance remains consistent as its dirtbag fills up, so you won't need to swap in a new one too often.
-Its dirtbag also traps most dust particles, though it isn't the best choice if you suffer from serious allergies.
-However, some newer variants lack the necessary attachment points to fit an aftermarket HEPA filter and improve its allergen-sealing performance.
+While its dirtbag traps most dust particles, it isn't the best choice if you suffer from serious allergies, as some newer variants lack the necessary attachment points for aftermarket HEPA filters to improve its allergen-sealing performance.

-The vacuum itself feels reasonably sturdy, if a little cheap, and has a remarkably simple design that's easy to maintain.
+The vacuum itself feels reasonably sturdy, if a little cheap, and its remarkably simple design makes it easy to maintain.
 It's also small enough to easily store in a closet or a nook between furniture.
 Its wand, made of two hollow plastic tubes, gives you a good amount of added reach, though they can fall apart if you don't wedge them together tightly enough.
 You'll have to manually roll up its power cord at the end of every cleaning session, too, which is annoying.

 See our review